steinwitt/steinwitt/README.md

 <!-- ABOUT -->
 ### 👋 About Me
 I am a Mechanical Engineering Student at the University of Utah with a Minor in Computer Science graduating in May of 2026 with a strong interest in PCB Design, Robotics, and Embedded Systems.
 Outisde of engineering, I am an avid skier/biker and I compete in the US Hard Enduro Series Motorcycle races!
-I love building devices that align wiht my hobbies of skiing and biking in my free time.
+I love building devices that align with my hobbies of skiing and biking in my free time.
 If you want to talk, please reach out on LinkedIn!

 <!-- OPTIONAL tech strip -->